immense/immybot-documentation/src/guide/README.md

 ![](../.vuepress/images/2021-02-23-09-15-27.png)

 ### Detection Method
-A Detection Method is required in order to know
+A Detection Method is required in order to know whether or not a piece of Software is installed on a machine.

+For Software, the detection method must returns the version of the software installed on the machine, if any.

+For Maintenance Tasks, the Detection Method is the "test" mechanism, which must return true or false to indicate whether or not the machine is in compliance.

 ## Software Version
 ![](../.vuepress/images/2021-02-23-08-08-39.png)